HEMA (store): 21st century

 In 2010, under Lion Capital ownership, standard pricing was reintroduced.
 In 2015, Hema was the most indispensable brand in the Netherlands for the 8th time running.

-In 2020, Hema's proprietors placed the potential sale of the business on their agenda.
-Flacks Group, an investment company based in Miami, Florida, and a consortium led by Amsterdam-based private equity firm Parcom Capital displayed the greatest interest in acquiring the chain.
-Exclusive negotiations with a 50/50 consortium of the Van Eerd Group and Parcom Capital commenced in October 2020.
-This was expected to put a stop to activities outside Europe.
+After HEMA's proprietors expressed their intention to potentially sell the business in 2020, Flacks Group and a consortium led by Parcom Capital showed interest in acquiring the chain.
+In October, Van Eerd Group and Parcom began exclusive negotiations for a joint purchase agreement.

-The company announced in July 2021 that it would withdraw completely from the UK market by closing its six stores there.
-Under the leadership of its new ceo, Egas Reparaz, the company would focus more on its core markets of the Netherlands, Belgium, Luxembourg and France.
-With this renewed focus on core markets, the company also decided to withdraw from Spain and close its stores there during 2022.
+Led by new CEO Egas Reparaz, the company announced in July 2021 its exit from the UK market with the sale of its six stores there, shifting its focus to the Netherlands, Belgium, Luxembourg, and France.
+Later, it also decided to withdraw from Spain, closing all its stores during 2022.

 Two other countries in which it was active in 2021, Germany and Austria, were seen as potential growth markets and would be explored further.
 Some collaborations in other countries were respected, but not further developed.
 On November 24, 2021, it was announced that HEMA would sell its bakeries to Bacu, which already baked for Jumbo and would do the same for HEMA.

+In February 2026, the Van Eerd family acquired 100% ownership of the chain after purchasing the stake it did not previously hold in the Dutch firm.